UniversalDependencies/docs/_u-dep/foreign.md

 We use *foreign* to label sequences of foreign words.
 These are given a linear analysis: the head is the first token in the foreign phrase.

+*foreign* does not apply to loanwords or to foreign [names](name).
+It applies to a quoted foreign text incorporated in a sentence/discourse of the host language (unless we want to and know how to annotate the internal structure according to the syntax of the foreign language).

 ~~~ sdparse
 I guess that c' est la vie
 nsubj(guess-2, I-1)